-eligible patient population
+27 eligible patient population

-- uptake rate of the new technology including the potential for the treatment indication to widen in the timeframe of the analysis (e.g. where a technology is currently being investigated for other indications) - cost of a new technology and any comparator for which uncertainty exists (e.g. comparators not currently reimbursed or for which published prices are not available) - cost offsets.

-To illustrate the impact of costs on the results, costs should be varied.
-Where no evidence of cost variation is available, it is pragmatic to vary costs by +/-20%.
-The impact of using alternative comparator technologies and variations in the reimbursement scheme for a technology should also be explored, as appropriate.
+- 28 uptake rate of the new technology including the potential for the - treatment indication to widen in the timeframe of the analysis (e.g. where a technology is currently being investigated for other indications) - cost of a new technology and any comparator for which uncertainty exists cost of a new technology and any comparator for which uncertainty exists - (e.g. comparators not currently reimbursed or for which published prices are not available) - s4 cost offsets. - 35 36 - To illustrate the impact of costs on the results, costs should be varied.
+Where - no evidence of cost variation is available, it is pragmatic to vary costs by +/- - 38 20%.
+The impact of using alternative comparator technologies and variations in the reimbursement scheme for a technology should also be explored, as